 For the automatic or manual activation of operation reserves, the available transmission capacity can be used.

-The regulation margin is maintained following the agreement between the Parties taking into account the exchange of system services.
 The Parties have the right to utilize idle transmission capacity for the transmission of system services.
-Configuration values, power limits etc are agreed upon bilaterally.
+Configuration values, power limits etc. are agreed upon bilaterally.